 The first drones were originally named for the sound they produce.
 At the time, they were creating a buzzing sound, which was quite deep and sometimes annoying.
 However, modern day drones are evolved but those original traits that made them called “drones” are barely noticeable anymore – this is why many people prefer calling them Unmanned Aerial Vehicles nowadays!

 During the World War II interest for UAVs have become popular.
-Development of unmanned aerial vehicles was necessitated by the bad turn of events not only because it would save lives, but also because they wanted to take away pilots from them.
+The bad turn of events necessitated the development of unmanned aerial vehicles not only because it would save lives, but also because they wanted to take away pilots from them.
 The first time drones without pilots were used in 1973 during the Vietnam War when a plane went down and no one perished due to this new technology.

-It is undeniable that drone usage in military activities has been increasing at an exponential rate over recent years–though there are still some issues of concern about how these unmanned aerial vehicles (UAVs) might affect international law or individual privacy rights.
+It is undeniable that drone usage in military activities has been increasing exponentially over recent years–though there are still some issues of concern about how these unmanned aerial vehicles (UAVs) might affect international law or individual privacy rights.
 But drones could help save lives by providing surveillance as well detecting dangerous conditions before disaster strikes!

 Drones that have found a purpose within military activities are divided into 3 categories: division by size (weight, range, speed), by operational functionality and by the level of their autonomy.
 According to size, the division of military drones in the US Army is governed by the NATO group.
 Their division sort by the group is as follows: